pnnl/tesp/install/Windows/Windows_build.rst

 Use manual commands for the Java Binding on Windows, because the Linux/Mac CMake files don't work on Windows yet.
 Also make sure that the JDK/bin directory is in your path.

+Your Java version may have removed *javah*.
+If that's the case, use *javac -h* instead.

 ::

  cd /c/src/fncs/java